Accurate transcripts aren't just about picking the right tool. They depend on the factors that affect quality and how well you optimize each step.

 | Fireflies | 93-96% | Automated meeting notes | Free to $19/mo |

-Note: Accuracy varies based on audio quality, speaker accents, and content type.
-Ranges represent typical performance on standard content.
+Note: accuracy varies by audio quality, accents, and content type.
+Ranges reflect typical performance on standard content.

 FAQ

 What is considered good transcription accuracy?
-For AI transcription in 2026, 95%+ accuracy is considered excellent for general content.
-Legal and medical applications may require 99%+ accuracy with human verification.
-Below 90% accuracy usually indicates poor audio quality or inappropriate tool selection.
+For AI in 2026, 95%+ is excellent for general content.
+Legal and medical work may need 99%+ with human verification.
+Below 90% usually points to bad audio or the wrong tool.

 Why is my transcription only 80% accurate?
-Common causes include: background noise, low audio quality, heavy accents, multiple overlapping speakers, incorrect language selection, or using a tool not optimized for your content type.
-Review the 10 improvement strategies in this guide to identify and fix the specific issues.
+Common causes: background noise, low audio quality, heavy accents, overlapping speakers, wrong language selection, or a tool that doesn't fit the content.
+Walk through the 10 strategies above.

 Can I get 100% transcription accuracy?
-No AI or human transcription achieves true 100% accuracy.
-Even professional human transcriptionists make occasional errors.
-Realistic targets are 98-99% for human-verified transcripts and 95-97% for AI-only transcription on high-quality audio.
+No AI or human transcription hits true 100%.
+Even pros make mistakes.
+Realistic targets: 98 to 99% for human-verified, 95 to 97% for AI-only on quality audio.

 Do accents affect transcription accuracy?
 Yes, significantly.
-AI models show a 5-12% accuracy drop when switching from standard American English to heavy regional or non-native accents.
-To improve: select accent-specific models when available, speak clearly, use external microphones, and reduce background noise.
+AI shows a 5 to 12% drop going from standard American English to heavy regional or non-native accents.
+To improve: pick accent-specific models when available, speak clearly, use external mics, cut background noise.

 How long does it take to edit an AI transcript?
-On 95% accurate transcripts of clear audio, expect 20-25 minutes of editing per hour of content to reach 98-99% final accuracy.
-Poor audio or technical content may require 45-60 minutes of editing per hour.
+On 95% accurate transcripts of clean audio, plan on 20 to 25 minutes of editing per hour of content for 98 to 99% final accuracy.
+Bad audio or technical content can run 45 to 60 minutes per hour.

 What's the difference between transcription accuracy and word error rate?
-Transcription accuracy measures the percentage of correct words (95% accuracy = 95 correct words per 100).
-Word Error Rate (WER) measures errors as a percentage (5% WER = 5 errors per 100 words).
-They're inverse measures of the same thing: 95% accuracy = 5% WER.
+Accuracy is the percentage of correct words.
+95% accuracy means 95 correct words per 100.
+Word Error Rate (WER) is errors as a percentage.
+5% WER means 5 errors per 100 words.
+Same thing, opposite direction.

 Can I improve accuracy on old or low-quality recordings?
-Yes!
-Use audio enhancement software (Adobe Podcast Enhance, Descript Studio Sound, iZotope RX) to clean up old recordings before transcription.
-Modern AI audio enhancement can improve clarity dramatically, often boosting transcription accuracy by 10-20 percentage points on compromised audio.
+Yes.
+Use audio enhancement (Adobe Podcast Enhance, Descript Studio Sound, iZotope RX) to clean up old recordings before transcription.
+AI audio enhancement can lift accuracy 10 to 20 percentage points on rough audio.

 Conclusion

-Improving video transcription accuracy doesn't require expensive tools or complex workflows.
-By focusing on audio quality, choosing the right tool for your content, and implementing systematic editing practices, you can consistently achieve 95-98% accuracy—even on challenging content.
+Improving transcription accuracy doesn't require expensive tools or complex workflows.
+Focus on audio quality, pick the right tool for your content, and use a systematic editing process.
+95 to 98% is achievable, even on tough content.

 Key Takeaways:

-- Audio quality is the #1 factor—invest in a decent microphone
+- Audio quality is #1.
+Get a decent mic

-- Choose transcription tools matched to your content type
+- Match the tool to your content type

 - Enable speaker diarization for multi-speaker videos